sound-mind-banner

 • Mist your linens with the room mist or place 4-5 drops on a cotton ball and put in your dresser drawers or under the seat of your car.

-When using essential oils for your body, it is important that you never apply them directly to the skin.
-Directly applying these concentrated oils to the skin may result in burning or irritation.
+When using essential oils for your body, it is important that you NEVER apply them directly to the skin.
+Directly applying these concentrated oils to the skin may result in burning, irritation, or strong skin reaction.
 It's always important to mix your essential oils with another oil to help them spread well and absorb into the skin more effectively.
 These oils are called carrier oils.
 You can use jojoba, vegetable oils, or any unscented or lightly scented body oils.

 Recommended Reading: